Kanan Jarrus

-Kanan Jarrus (born Caleb Dume) is a fictional character in the Star Wars franchise, voiced by Freddie Prinze Jr. He is featured as one of the main characters of the animated series Star Wars Rebels (2014–2018) and related works.
-His Force spirit also appears as a disembodied voice in the film The Rise of Skywalker (2019), while a young Caleb Dume makes appearances in the seventh season of The Clone Wars (2020), The Bad Batch (2021) and Tales of the Jedi (2022).
+Kanan Jarrus (born Caleb Dume) is a character in the Star Wars franchise, voiced by Freddie Prinze Jr. He is featured as one of the main characters of the animated series Star Wars Rebels (2014–2018) and related works.
+His Force spirit also appears as a disembodied voice in the film The Rise of Skywalker (2019), while a young Caleb Dume makes appearances in the seventh season of The Clone Wars (2020), The Bad Batch (2021), and Tales of the Jedi (2022).

-In the Star Wars universe, Kanan is a Jedi Padawan who survived the Great Jedi Purge after his master, Depa Billaba, sacrificed herself to save him.
-From that point onwards, Kanan lived most of his life on the run, hiding from the Galactic Empire, before eventually meeting Hera Syndulla and joining the Ghost crew as its de facto leader.
-Although he initially keeps his Force abilities hidden from his comrades, he re-embraces his Jedi role after meeting Ezra Bridger, whom he begins training in the Jedi arts, while also attempting to complete his own training and become a Jedi Knight.
-Later, Kanan and his crew join the Rebel Alliance to assist them in their fight against the Empire.
-While Kanan ultimately sacrifices himself to save his friends, his legacy lives on through their memories of him, as well as his and Hera's son, Jacen Syndulla.
+In the Star Wars universe, Caleb Dume is a Jedi Padawan who survived the Great Jedi Purge after his master, Depa Billaba, sacrificed herself to save him.
+Changing his name to Kanan Jarrus to avoid detection by the Galactic Empire, he becomes a fugitive and meets Rebel cell leader Hera Syndulla, the captain of the Ghost.
+The two gradually develop a romantic relationship, and Kanan joins Hera on the Ghost as one of the crew's de facto leaders.
+Although he initially keeps his Force abilities hidden from his comrades, Kanan re-embraces his Jedi role after meeting Ezra Bridger, whom he begins mentoring in the Jedi arts, and eventually completes his own training to become a Jedi Knight.
+Kanan and his crew later join the wider Rebel Alliance to aid them in the fight against the Empire, during which Kanan ultimately sacrifices himself to save his friends.
+Prior to his death, Kanan unknowingly conceived a son with Hera, Jacen Syndulla.